.

 successful.

-Claughton Capital's trading
+Claughton Capital's

-is conducted on a variety of
+trading is conducted on a variety

-market sectors.
-Individual markets
+of market sectors.
+Individual

-within each sector are selected
+markets within each sector are

-based upon liquidity considerations
+selected based upon liquidity

-through which less liquid markets
+less liquid markets are “filtered

-are “filtered out”.
-The Trading
+out”.
+The Trading Advisor

-Advisor will generally apply
+will generally apply its trading

-its trading approach to both
+approach to both U.S. and non

-U.S. and non U.S. futures markets.
+U.S. futures markets.
+These

-These markets will include (but
+markets will include (but are

-are not limited to) capital-oriented
+not limited to) capital-oriented

 markets such as long term interest